volcano-sh/volcano/docs/design/job-api.md

     Completed JobPhase = "Completed"
     // Terminating is the phase that the Job is terminated, waiting for releasing pods Terminating JobPhase = "Terminating"
-    // Teriminated is the phase that the job is finished unexpected, e.g. events Teriminated JobPhase = "Terminated"
+    // Terminated is the phase that the job is finished unexpected, e.g. events Terminated JobPhase = "Terminated"
 )

 // JobState contains details for the current state of the job.